 Chinese seal carving and calligraphy

-Qianshen Bai practices the ancient arts of Chinese calligraphy and seal carving, which he learned from Chinese master artist-scholars before moving to the United States in 1996.
+Qianshen Bai practices the ancient arts of Chinese calligraphy and seal carving, which he learned from Chinese mentor artist-scholars before moving to the United States in 1996.
 Wen-Hao Tien came to the United States from Taiwan in 1987.
 In 2002, she met and assisted Bai at a community workshop on calligraphy hosted by the Chinese Culture Connection.
 Wen-Hao became Bai’s apprentice with support from a 2005 Apprenticeship grant.

 (Pictured above: Qianshen Bai and Wen-Hao Tien.
 Photo: Billy Howard.)